 - Mood swings: short- and long-term mood swings, including intense happiness, irritability, shame, sadness and/or anxiety can come quickly and intensely for those with borderline personality disorder.
 Unlike the emotional mood swings of anxiety and depression, however, these mood swings pass relatively fast lasting for a few hours or minutes.

-- Risky Behavior: experiencing impulsive and risky behavior, such as drug use, gambling, reckless driving, sabotaging success, or ending positive relationships without a significant reason.
+- Risky Behavior: experiencing impulsive and risky behavior, such as drug use, gambling, reckless driving, and/or sabotaging success.

 - Intense anger: those with borderline personality disorder might frequently lose their temper and experience extreme rage at themselves or others.
 Screaming, throwing things, and engaging in physical fights is typical.